 Levi has experience of sitting on the boards and advisory groups of a number of higher education organisations.
 Levi is a Fellow of both the Institute of Consulting and the Chartered Management Institute.
 He has written and edited articles and publications relating to student support, most recently for the national higher education policy organisation, Wonkhe.

 Specialist Consultant & Trainer

-Susan has worked in risk management and corporate governance for over 30 years and has particular expertise in safeguarding and Prevent arrangements in higher education.
+Susan has worked extensively in risk management and corporate governance and has particular expertise in safeguarding and Prevent arrangements in higher education.

 Prior to joining Plinth House, Susan was Secretary to the Board and Head of Governance at Northumbria University, joining originally as Risk Manager in 2010.
 Susan led a range of risk-led approaches to wider policy and procedure development for whistleblowing, geopolitical risk management and anti-corruption measures such as fraud, anti-money laundering and international sanctions.
 Susan was the University’s Executive Lead on Prevent.

 After graduating with a degree in Risk Management in 1991, Susan’s early career was spent in risk management consultancy, working with a range of private and public sector bodies, with risk and insurance advisers, Sedgwick (now Marsh plc), after which she moved into local government where her Risk Manager roles increasingly saw her involved in wider corporate governance projects and initiatives.